Geographic Information Systems (GIS)

 Delta State University has created a video for creating USNG mapbooks in ArcView.
 The video shows how to download USNG data and use the free ESRI DSMapBook extension to create mapbooks for a county.
 See Video »

 GIS and Wide Area Search was presented by Scott Olsen (Boone County Fire) and Debbie Briedwell (SEMA) at the 2010 SEMA conference.
 View Presentation

 Color 2 foot imagery (2007-2008) is available through the University of Missouri.
 Access this ArcIMS Service using this URL: http://msdismapper.col.missouri.edu and look for service name "State_2ft".
 View instructions for using this ArcIMS Service in ArcView

 ArcGIS Online offers many free basemaps and tasks.
-Read more about the services available here or you can View instructions for using these ArcGIS Services in ArcView
+Read more about the services available or you can View instructions for using these ArcGIS Services in ArcView

-Statewide Regional Coordinators - SEMA Regional Coordinators are the state's liaisons to the local jurisdictions for emergency managemnet activities.
+Statewide Regional Coordinators - SEMA Regional Coordinators are the state's liaisons to the local jurisdictions for emergency management activities.
 They assist the local jurisdictions in ALL aspects of emergency management including emergency operations plan development and revision, training and exercises.
 Currently, nine Regional Coordinator's provide assistance to 114 counties and their associated jurisdictions.

 Counties of Missouri - This is a basic letter-sized map of the counties in Missouri.

 Color your own: Counties of Missouri - This PowerPoint file allows you to create your own customized State map by filling in colors for each county, adding a title and a legend.
 Instructions are included on the map.